 Essentially the church was incapable of supporting them anymore, but it was still necessary.
 And my parents continue to serve, continue to be the hub for Hurricane Katrina recovery in Stone County for years.
 And I became their primary source of income.
-The following year in

-2006, they adopted my niece who had just been born to my, my brother and his girlfriend who were in between rehab and that added another layer of expense.
+The following year in 2006, they adopted my niece who had just been born to my, my brother and his girlfriend who were in between rehab and that added another layer of expense.

 I was able to manage it for a time, but it was always precarious because I had built my life for me.
-I had not expected to have you know, an additional family and I'd run for office, which meant I was also self-employed for most of that time.
-And then fast forward, every time I almost dug out something else happened, including my dad getting diagnosed with prostate cancer.
+I had not expected to have you know, an additional family and I'd run for office, which meant I was also self-employed from us to that time.
+And then fast forward, every time I almost dug out something else happened, including my dad getting cancer.

-You can delay tax payments, but you can't delay cancer treatment payments.
+No, just with prostate cancer, you can delay tax payments, but you can't delay cancer treatment payments.
 You can't delay cancer treatment at all.
-And so, I made the very intentional decision to support my family.
+And so I made the very intentional decision to support my family.
 And I know that I wasn't the only one and that so many Americans are forced to make these choices.

-I thank God that I have the ability to shift my resources to meet their needs.
+I thank God, that I have the ability to shift my resources to meet their needs.
 And I know so many people who don't have that option.

-Abigail Disney: Right.
+ABIGAIL DISNEY: Right.
 And the fact that the Republicans just assume they could hang your debt around your neck like a badge of shame was so tone deaf about the nature of debt in most people's lives nowadays.
+I mean, do you--?